 Click here to see animations of fission and fusion reactions.

 The amount of energy released in nuclear reactions is astounding.
-Table 1 shows how long a 100 Watt light bulb could run from using 1 kg of various materials.
+Table 1 shows how long a 100 Watt light bulb could run from using 1 kg of various fuels.
 The natural uranium undergoes nuclear fission and thus attains very high energy density (energy stored in a unit of mass).

 |Material||Energy Density (MJ/kg)||100W light bulb time (1kg)|